FriquetLuca/lazy-toolbox/README.md

     async reloadViews(): Promise<void>;
     // New on version: 1.4.10
     async initializeSession(secretKey: string = 'a secret with minimum length of 32 characters', isSecure: boolean = false, expirationTime: number = 24 * 60 * 1000): Promise<void>;
+    // New on version: 1.4.11
+    static contentType(content: string = 'html'): string;
 }
 ```